primefaces/primefaces/docs/8_0/components/importenum.md

 # ImportEnum

 In older EL versions (< 3.0), it's not possible to use enum constants or any other static fields/methods in an EL expression.
-As it is not really a good practive to create beans with getter/setter for each constants class, we provide an utils tag which allows to import enum values in a page.
+As it is not really a good practice to create beans with getter/setter for each constants class, we provide an utils tag which allows to import enum values in a page.